 Related types of mortgages

-While usufructuary mortgages are one way to leverage property, a loan against property provides greater flexibility.
-Bajaj Finserv Loan Against Property offers competitive rates, simple terms, and the ability to use funds for a range of needs.
+While usufructuary mortgages are one way to leverage property, a mortgage loan or loan against property provides greater flexibility.
+Bajaj Finserv Loan Against Property offers competitive mortgage loan interest rates, simple terms, and the ability to use funds for a range of needs.
 Whether you need capital for business or personal goals, this loan ensures your property works for you without transferring its control.
+You can also plan repayments effectively using a mortgage loan EMI calculator before applying.
 Get a loan of up to Rs.
 10.50 Crore* with the option of interest-only EMIs during the initial tenure.